nooku/guides.nooku.org/essentials/mixin.md

 The [KBehaviorMixin](http://api.nooku.org/class-KBehaviorMixin.html) class holds all the pieces to give KControllerAbstract the ability to load specific Behaviors at runtime.
 Behavioral strategies are classes that describe a process or logic that can be separated out and used by other classes (e.g., editable, executable).
 KBehaviorMixin is fairly simple and has only four 'interface' methods: **getBehavior, hasBehavior, addBehavior and getBehaviors**.
-And that's all we need to give an object the ability to handle and encapsulate different behavioral strategies.
+That's all we need to give an object the ability to handle and encapsulate different behavioral strategies.

 Similarly, [KMixinCommand](http://api.nooku.org/package-Koowa.Library.Command.Mixin.html) has more methods, but if you hadn’t guessed, they provide a KControllerAbstract based object with the ability to implement a command chain (or [Chain of Responsibility design pattern](http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern)), but also lets it do so at runtime.

-With that, you can think of this mixing as a simple arithmetic addition as it adds all the methods from KCommandMixin and KBehaviorMixin to the KControllerAbstract base object's interface.
+With that, you can think of this Mixing as a simple arithmetic addition as it adds all the methods from KCommandMixin and KBehaviorMixin to the KControllerAbstract base object's interface.

-By definition Abstract classes are meant to be extended and so by the magic of inheritance all objects that are children or instances of KControllerAbstract also gain the ability to add behaviors and a command chain at runtime.
+By definition Abstract classes are meant to be extended and so by the magic of inheritance all objects that are children or instances of KControllerAbstract also gain the ability to add behaviors and commands to a command chain at runtime.

 <pre><h3>Great...But what does all that actually mean?</h3></pre>